Crack Cocaine Kills

 Crack users store the drug in small containers, usually with white, powdery residue inside.
 They often smoke from glass pipes or foil.
 Cocaine users may use small glass or plastic straws, mirrors, and razor blades to snort cocaine.
 These signs may indicate crack or cocaine use.
 If you – or someone you know – has a problem with crack cocaine there is hope.
 You can contact us today to learn about drug rehabilitation treatments.

 Crack cocaine symptoms can be similar to other drug use symptoms, as well.
-For instance, bath salt abuse can cause many of the same physical symptoms.
+For instance, bath salt abuse can cause many of the same physical effects of crack cocaine.